fx-samu/IMIL_3D/README.md

 > _A Python framework for converting single 2D images into textured 3D mesh reconstructions._

-Welcome to 3D IMIL a lab created in collaboration by undergrad Samuel Chavez F. in supervision by PhD.
-Nelson Baloian and inspired and direction of MSc.
-Cristian Llull.
+Welcome to 3D IMIL a lab created by B.Sc.
+Candidate Samuel Chavez F. in under supervision by PhD.
+Nelson Baloian and inspired and direction of PhD.
+Student Cristian Llull, FCFM, Universidad de Chile.

 The module lab presents the foundations of working with single images in Python to streamline the process of interpreting a static image and infere depth to recreate good fidelity 3D estimations of the object using different methods initially in the scope of culture presevation and digitalization of Khachkars